67: No Such Thing As The Hoo-Hah Monologues

 And he named his daughter Paloma.
 And Paloma is the Spanish for pigeon.

 Oh, really?
 Wow.
-So he named his daughter daughter pigeon.
+So he named his daughter Pigeon.

 But he also named one of his pigeons daughter.
 And then it got very confusing when his will was read.

-And we know this because of a guy called Charlie Walcott, who he has spent 40 years attaching radio transmitters to pigeons and then following them in a single-engine plane to see them navigate and to see them go.
+And we know this because of a guy called Charlie Walcott who he has spent forty years attaching radio transmitters to pigeons and then following them in a single-engine plane to see them navigate and to see them go.

 You can imagine this terrified pigeon saying, he's still coming after us.
 Wow.

 It sounds like that old cartoon with dastardly and muttley in it, doesn't it?
-It does.
+Yeah, it does.

 And he puts frosted contact lenses on pigeons and then lets them fly home just to test whether they use their eyesight.